bcit-ci/CodeIgniter/user_guide_src/source/libraries/uri.rst

 	.. method:: slash_segment($n[, $where = 'trailing'])

 		:param	int	$n: Segment index number
 		:param	string	$where: Where to add the slash ('trailing' or 'leading')
+		:returns:	Segment value, prepended/suffixed with a forward slash, or a slash if not found
-		:returns: string
+		:rtype:	string

 		This method is almost identical to ``segment()``, except it adds a trailing and/or leading slash based on the second parameter.